IronGremlin/moar_ants/README.md

 ### Will you take PRs?

-Probably not, as I wouldn't consider it ethical to sell someone else's work without compensating them, and I have no good mechanism to do so.
+Probably not, as I wouldn't consider it ethical to sell someone else's work without compensating them, and I have neither a great mechanism nor any great interest to do so.

 ### Can I give you feedback on this project?